Using Glastonbury as a Metaphor for SEO

 Those sames words also need to apply to your SEO content strategy: fresh, new, unique, orignal, and appealing.

-There are some acts (content) that are “evergreen” and will appeal to audiences year after year.
+There are some acts (content) that are “evergreen” and will appeal to audiences year after year, and this will form part of your Big Brands strategy.

 But new content reaches new audiences, demonstrates an understanding of your audiences, and reinforces your SEO strategy as being expert at what you do and aware of audience requirements.